ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 of the response status code.
 This includes throttled responses.

+This document does not mandate any correlation between the `RateLimit` values and the returned status code.

 Servers should be careful in returning `RateLimit` fields in redirection responses (eg. 3xx status codes) because a low `RateLimit-Remaining` value could limit the client